kintuhq/datahire/README.md

-# MathJobs - Math Teaching Job Board
+# DataHire - Data Analyst Job Board

-A modern job board platform connecting math teachers with schools and universities worldwide.
-Built with Next.js 14, featuring free job postings for institutions and unlimited applications for teachers.
+A modern job board platform connecting data analysts with companies worldwide.
+Built with Next.js 14, featuring free job postings for companies and unlimited applications for data analysts.

 ## 🚀 Features

-### For Schools & Universities
+### For Companies
 - **Free account creation** and job posting
 - **Professional dashboard** to manage job postings
 - **Logo upload** with Cloudflare R2 storage
 - **Rich job descriptions** with full specifications
-- **Authentication** with secure sessions
+- **Authentication** with NextAuth
 - **Email notifications** via Resend

-### For Math Teachers
+### For Data Analysts
 - **Browse jobs** without creating an account
 - **Newsletter subscription** for new job notifications
 - **Detailed job pages** with full specifications
-- **Easy application process** with school contact info
+- **Easy application process** with company contact info
 - **Email alerts** when new positions are posted

 ### Technical Features